DKarthikeya31/GoRide/README.md

-# 🚕 GoRide — Real-Time Ride-Sharing Android App (Uber/Lyft Architecture Clone)
+# 🚕 GoRide — A Real-Time Ride-Sharing App for Android

-**A production-grade Android application replicating the core Uber/Lyft rider experience** — built to showcase senior-level Android engineering: clean layered architecture, live map/location systems, WebSocket-driven real-time state, and buttery-smooth trip animations.
+A rider-side clone of the Uber/Lyft experience, built from scratch to explore how the hardest parts of ride-sharing actually work under the hood: live location tracking, real-time server-driven state, and smooth map animation.

 <p align="center">
   <img src="https://raw.githubusercontent.com/amitshekhariitbhu/ridesharing-uber-lyft-app/master/assets/banner-ridesharing-uber-lyft-app.jpg">